 Camera phone technology has improved drastically over the last few years, meaning you can film a decent quality video without any fancy equipment or technical know-how.
 Think: behind-the-scenes videos, Q&A’s, employee spotlights, and day-in-the-life vlogs.
 Anything that will keep your audience engaged and entertained!

 Creating video content that grabs your audience’s attention isn’t as simple as pressing that big red button.
 Aiming for the highest production value possible will win you the most views and engagement.
-Here are a few tips and tricks for getting the most out of your camera phone footage:
+Here are a few tips and tricks for creating high-quality video content with your phone.

 Did you know that some camera phones now have the ability to shoot in 4K?
 Video technology is only getting smaller and more advanced!